Antrum (film): Plot

-Antrum concerns siblings Oralee and Nathan, whose pet dog, Maxine, was recently euthanized.
-After Nathan asks if Maxine went to Heaven, their mother teases him with saying that because she was a bad dog, Maxine has gone to Hell.
-In a flashback, it is revealed that Maxine attacked Nathan, for no apparent reason, which resulted in her being euthanized.
-Traumatized, Nathan begins experiencing disturbing dreams and visions of demons.
-In an effort to ease his mind, Oralee claims to have obtained a grimoire from an imaginary classmate named Ike whom she claims is versed in the occult.
-Using the book—in fact, a sketchbook Oralee has filled herself with arcane drawings and "spells"—she takes Nathan to a nearby forest locally renowned as a place for suicides, telling him that it is the place where Satan fell to Earth when he was cast out of Heaven and that if they can find the place where he landed, the pair can dig a hole to Hell and rescue Maxine.
-Oralee guides Nathan through a series of rituals and "rites," intending all along to arrange for Nathan to discover Maxine's collar in the woods as a "sign" they have saved her soul.
-As the day progresses, Oralee is disturbed to find that her "spells" are having an apparent effect on the real world, conjuring actual infernal figures.
+Antrum concerns siblings Oralee and Nathan, whose pet dog Maxine was recently euthanized.
+Asked whether Maxine went to Heaven, their mother teases Nathan, saying that Maxine has gone to Hell for being a bad dog, disturbing him.
+After a nightmare of Maxine attacking him unprovoked, a traumatized Nathan begins experiencing disturbing dreams and visions of demons.

+To ease his mind, Oralee stages a ritual to allow Nathan to save Maxine's soul.
+She shows him a sketchbook filled with arcane sketches and drawings - presented as a grimoire obtained from a (non-existent) classmate named Ike.
+She takes Nathan to a nearby forest, and guides him through a series of rituals and "rites," intending for him to discover Maxine's collar - a "sign" they have saved her soul.

+As the day progresses, however, Oralee is disturbed to find that her "spells" are having an apparent effect on the real world, conjuring actual infernal figures.
 Additionally, the pair accidentally interrupt a man attempting seppuku, and obliviously pass by the rotting corpse of a suicide near their campsite.

-Their first night in the woods, Nathan slips out of the tent and sees a boat being rowed in a nearby stream by a figure resembling Charon, who ferries a nude woman.
-He likewise hears a rattling chain that he attributes to Cerberus.
-The next day, Nathan and Oralee stumble upon a pair of cannibals in the woods, who capture and cook people alive inside a giant, iron statue of Baphomet, including the man whose suicide attempt they earlier interrupted.
-When the cannibals become aware of their presence, Oralee attempts to take herself and Nathan to safety by abandoning their camp and rowing downriver in the boat Nathan saw the night before; the pair both end up falling into the water.
-Oralee and Nathan make it to shore, only to realize they have moved in a circle and are back at their camp.
-As they hide for the night, Oralee confesses the ruse to Nathan, but he claims to have met Ike.
-Nathan further tells Oralee that Ike told him not to trust her.
+During their first night in the woods, Nathan sees a boat carrying a nude woman being rowed by a figure resembling Charon.
+He also hears a rattling chain that he attributes to Cerberus.

+The next day, Nathan and Oralee stumble upon a pair of cannibals, who cook people alive inside an iron statue of Baphomet, including the man whose suicide attempt they earlier interrupted.
+When the cannibals notice them, the two abandon camp and row downriver in the boat Nathan saw the night before, but they both fall into the water.
+The pair make it to shore, only to realize they have circled back to their camp.
+As they hide for the night, Oralee confesses the ruse to Nathan.
+However, Nathan claims to have met Ike, who told him not to trust her.